Brother Wease: Radio career

 Levin began his on-air career as a late evening host on 96.5 WCMF-FM in 1985.
 He soon moved to the morning show using the name "Brother Wease."
-His show, called "The Brother Wease Morning Circus," was among the highest rated shows in the Rochester market.
+His show, "The Brother Wease Morning Circus," was among the top-rated programs in the Rochester market.
 He also hosted a Saturday music show entitled "Radio Free Wease."

-From March through September 2004, Wease hosted both his WCMF music show and a similar program on WBUF, WCMF's Buffalo sister station in the CBS station group which was using a hot talk radio format.
-He was also heard weekends on New York City's WNEW-FM during its days as a hot-talk station in the middle of the last decade.
-He hosted a three-hour music show on XM Satellite Radio's Virus channel in December 2006.
+From March through September 2004, Wease hosted both his WCMF music show and a similar program on WBUF, WCMF's Buffalo sister station in the CBS station group, which was then using a hot talk radio format.
+He was also heard on weekends on New York City's WNEW-FM during its period as a hot talk station.
+In December 2006, he hosted a three-hour music show on XM Satellite Radio's Virus channel.

-BJ Shea, Gregg Hughes, and current syndicated liberal talk radio host Stephanie Miller (then known as "Sister Sleaze") have also worked with Brother Wease.
+BJ Shea, Gregg Hughes, and syndicated talk radio host Stephanie Miller (then known as "Sister Sleaze") have also worked with Brother Wease.

-He was forced out of that show and the station in January 2008 when his contract ran out as the station was being sold from the CBS radio group to Entercom Communications.
-Levin and officials from station owner Entercom Communications tried but failed to negotiate a new contract.
+Levin's run at WCMF ended in early 2008 when his contract expired, as the station was being transferred from the CBS radio group to Entercom Communications.
+Levin and officials from station owner Entercom attempted to negotiate a new contract but were unable to reach terms.
 His co-hosts remained and took over the show, which was renamed "The Break Room."

-Shortly after leaving WCMF, Levin accepted a job as a sales executive at Clear Channel Communications.
-He could not go on the air due to a non-compete clause in his previous contract.
-He then returned to the airwaves on November 17, 2008, on WFXF "95.1 THE FOX" with a new supporting cast, including female co-host Lilly Hisenaj (formerly on XM's Ron & Fez Show), Jamie Lissow, a local Rochester stand-up comic and executive morning show producer Anthony Caiazzo.
-This new incarnation is called "The Wease Show."
-Over time, WFXF changed formats and call signs to WQBW, then finally WAIO.
+Shortly after leaving WCMF, Levin took a job as a sales executive at Clear Channel Communications.
+He could not go on the air because of a non-compete clause in his previous contract.
+He returned to the airwaves on November 17, 2008, on WFXF "95.1 The Fox" with a new supporting cast that included co-host Lilly Hisenaj (formerly of XM's Ron & Fez show), Rochester stand-up comic Jamie Lissow, and executive morning show producer Anthony Caiazzo.
+The program was called "The Wease Show."
+The station later changed formats and call signs, becoming WQBW and then WAIO.
+Levin hosted mornings until September 2023, when he moved to a late-morning slot.

 In 2021, Levin was inducted into the National Radio Hall of Fame in the Longstanding Network/Syndication (20 years or more) category.
+He was inducted into the Rochester Music Hall of Fame in 2023.

-On September 4, 2025, Wease announced his retirement from WAIO; he noted that iHeartMedia was attempting to demote him to weekends on sister station WHAM and that he did not want to end his career in obscurity or be shoehorned as the "sacrificial liberal" onto the conservative talk radio format, so he opted to retire instead, effective immediately, and launch a podcast with his son in 2026.
+On September 4, 2025, Levin told listeners that it would be his final show, an hour before iHeartMedia flipped WAIO from a talk format to rock.
+He said the company had offered him other opportunities to stay on the air, including a weekend morning music show and a two-hour Sunday night talk program on sister station WHAM, but that he did not want to end his career that way.
+He retired at the age of 78 and announced plans to launch a podcast with his son Jake in January 2026.